DreamMaoMao/qxdrag/README.md

 base pyqt5,generate file-list gui from cli which can open in target app. it should be work both in linux,windows and macos. but i haven't test in macos.

-It works perfectly in x11 and xwayland modes, but in wayland mode there is a little problem, which is that if you enable the auto exit option, it requires you to click once the window to exit after finish drag.

 ## linux